Learning to Encode and Classify Test Executions: Approach

 To encode a value $v$, we decompose it into a sequence of primitives $v=[p_0, p_1, ...]$ (integers, floats, characters, etc.).
 Each primitive $p_i$ is then represented as a binary vector $\mathbf{b}_i=e(p_i)$ containing its bit representation padded to the largest primitive data type of the task.
 For example, if \texttt{int64} is the largest primitive then all $\mathbf{b}_i$s have dimensionality of 64.
 This allows us to represent all values (integers, floats, strings, structs, pointers, etc.) as a unified sequence of binary vectors.
 We encode $v$ into a $D_V$-dimensional vector by computing

 where $LSTM_{v}$ is the LSTM that sequentially encodes the $\mathbf{b}_i$s.
-Note that we use the same \valEncoder for encoding arguments, return values and global variables, as seen in Figures~\ref{fig:encoder-1} and~\ref{fig:encoder-2}.
+Note that we use the same \valEncoder for encoding arguments and return values, as seen in Figure~\ref{fig:encoder-1}.
 The intuition behind this approach is that the bits of each primitive can contain valuable information.
 For example, the bits corresponding to the exponent range of a float can provide information about the order of magnitude of the represented number, which in turn may be able to discriminate between passing and failing traces.

-\textbf{Representing a Single Trace Line} Armed with a neural network component that encodes values, we can now represent a single line (\callerName, \calleeName, \rVal, \argVals) of the trace.
+\textbf{Representing a Single Trace Line} {\textsc{1Hot}\xspace} Armed with a neural network component that encodes values, we can now represent a single line $(\callerName, \calleeName, \rVal, \argVals)$ of the trace.
 To do this, we use \valEncoder to encode the arguments \argVals and the return value \rVal.
 We concatenate these representations along with one-hot representations of the caller and callee identities, as shown in Figure~\ref{fig:encoder-1}.
 Specifically, the vector encoding $\mathbf{t_i}$ of the $i$th trace line is the concatenation

 where \OneHot is a function that takes as input the names of the parent or called methods and returns a one-hot vector that uniquely encodes that method name.
-For methods that are rare (appear fewer than $k_{min}$ times) in our data, \OneHot collapses them to a single special UNK name.
+For methods that are rare (appear fewer than $k_{min}$ times) in our data, \OneHot collapses them to a single special Unknown (UNK) name.
 This is similar to other machine learning and natural language processing models and reduces sparsity often improving generalization.
 The resulting vector $\mathbf{t_i}$ has size $2D_V+2k$ where $k$ is the size of each one-hot vector.

 \textbf{Encoding Traces} Now that we have built a neural network component that encodes single lines within a trace, we design \traceEncoder that accepts a sequence of trace line representations $\mathbf{t}_0 ... \mathbf{t}_N$ and summarizes them into a single $D_T$-dimensional vector.
 We use an LSTM with a hidden size $D_T$, and thus